omiranda/polyneuro_risk_score/docs/basic_example.md

 Considerations:

 - This is a toy example that uses a reduced sample to ilustrate the functionality of the toolbox
-- The same dataset is used to calculate the models and to
+- The same dataset is used to calculate the models and to predict scores.
+You should not do this in a real project.